ctmatthews/sglobbylink-discord.py/README.md

 # Installation

 - Download and install Python and [discord.py](https://github.com/Rapptz/discord.py)
-  - **NOTE: I recommend using a version of Python 3.6, e.g. Python 3.6.8.
-The bot uses features that were added in Python 3.6, and unfortunately Discord.py is currently incompatible with Python 3.7 and above.**
+  - **NOTE: The bot requires Python 3.6 or higher, and discord.py 1.0 or higher.
+Unfortunately both Python and discord.py made several breaking changes across versions, so I can't make the bot backwards-compatible with older versions.**
 - Download/clone this repository, or just save [main.py](https://github.com/itsmrpeck/sglobbylink-discord.py/blob/master/main.py), [settings_sglobbylink.py](https://github.com/itsmrpeck/sglobbylink-discord.py/blob/master/settings_sglobbylink.py) and [public_profile_instructions.jpg](https://github.com/itsmrpeck/sglobbylink-discord.py/blob/master/public_profile_instructions.jpg) to wherever you're going to run your bot.
 You can rename main.py to something else if you want, or even integrate its code into your existing Discord bot if you're feeling ambitious.
 - Get a Discord bot token and Steam API key, and paste them in the appropriate places near the top of settings_sglobbylink.py.
 If you don't have them, you can get them from https://discordapp.com/developers/applications/me and https://steamcommunity.com/dev/apikey .